Mobile cross-platform issues

 The definition of Native Development is building a software program on a particular platform, such as Android, making it indigenous to the platform.
-When an application is built for a particular platform, it works best on that platform.
+When an application is built for a specific platform, it works best on that platform.
 When you try to switch it from one operating system to another, problems arise.

 Web app issues